 Another things we can do when we are discouraged is to remember what God has done for us in the past.
 Think about how God saved you and gave you eternal life.
 Think of the miracles God has performed in your life.
 Think of the good things that God has done for you.
 Think of someone you know that was healed because you prayed for them.
 Think of something that God did for you.
 Remember all His blessing that He has given you and you will start to feel encouraged again.

-Listen to Asaph, who wrote Psalm 77.
-Listen to what he said.
+Listen to Asaph, who wrote Psalm 77:

 I cry out to God; yes, I shout.